-A clever name gives a company the necessary recognition value and sets it apart from the competition.
-But, not every**

 - Check the trademark rights on the website of the German Patent and Trademark Office (Deutschen Patent- und Markenamt)

-The unlawful use of a company name can get you in legal hot water – make sure that you get an IHK/HWK check.
+The unlawful use of a company name can get you in legal hot water.

 Bonus: Company and business name for UG and GmbH

 Companies registered in the commercial register such as GmbH or UG may trade under their name.
 If the company name of your corporation has been successfully entered in the commercial register, it will be used for all official business and correspondence: Contracts, invoices, imprints and signatures in e-mails.

 At the same time, however, you can use a different business name.
 This is usually a shorter form of the company name without the addition of a legal form.
 The trade name may be used for your website, advertising and marketing channels.
 The business name is, therefore, the decisive name for communication with customers.